Computer Drives Flash Drives and And Cloud Storage Explained

 The most important thing to be aware of is your devices sharing data and devices capturing data.
 If you want genuine safety and security then I highly recommend accessing your account on one main device and set that operating system to not share with other devices.

-Apple will put all your data on other devices and you’ll be looking at pictures on your phone and you didn’t know it’s sinking everything in the cloud folder.
-Sinking devices can catch people up in a situation they’re not prepared for.
+Apple will put all your data on other devices and you’ll be looking at pictures on your phone and you didn’t know it’s syncing everything in the cloud folder.
+Synced devices can catch people up in a situation they’re not prepared for because something could suddenly appear on a spouses phone or anybody on your network.

-How To Use The Cloud Without The Possibility of Mistakenly Sinking To Other Devices
+How To Use The Cloud Without The Possibility of Mistakenly Syncing To Other Devices

-You have two choices it’s either sink or don’t sink across devices.
+You have two choices it’s either sync or don’t sync across devices.
 This has caused many people personal heartaches because they didn’t have a keen understanding of what sinking really is.
-My recommendation is to avoid sinking Personal email accounts and devices.
-On the other hand, many businesses benefit greatly from sinking across devices. good idea for a business but can be a bad idea with personal devices and email accounts.
+My recommendation is to avoid syncing Personal email accounts and devices.
+On the other hand, many businesses benefit greatly from syncing across devices. good idea for a business but it can be a bad idea with personal devices and email accounts.

 The bottom line is the cloud is awesome because I can’t lose the information that I can’t afford to lose.
 We all have a huge personal responsibility when it comes to protecting our data.
 It’s imperative to use passwords that you don’t share with anyone.

-We are going to adjust to using the cloud just like we have adjusted to using computers.
+We will adjust to using the cloud the same way we adjusted to using a computer; it just takes time.

-The sooner you use the cloud the sooner you’ll get comfortable with it.
-If you don’t make the effort to use the cloud routinely, you will fall behind the people that do.
+The sooner you use the cloud, the sooner you’ll get comfortable with it.
+If you don’t make an effort to use the cloud routinely, you will fall behind the people that do use it.
+Anybody that embraces technology has an advantage over those who don’t.